 Tooth Extractions – Denton, TX

-Both of our outstanding dentists, Dr. Shekhadiya and Dr. Ahir, always carefully evaluate our patients’ needs so we can recommend the best treatment plan for their smiles.
-When that includes a tooth extraction, our team makes your comfort our #1 priority and starts by explaining how the procedure works, the benefits you can expect, and answering any questions you may have.
-If you think you may need an extraction or want to know more, don’t hesitate to contact us.
+Dr. Ahir carefully evaluates our patients’ needs so that we can recommend the best treatment plan for their smiles.
+When that includes tooth extraction, our team makes your comfort our #1 priority and starts by explaining how the procedure works and the benefits you can expect, and we’ll answer any questions you may have.
+If you think you may need a tooth extraction in Denton or want to know more, don’t hesitate to contact us.
 We’re always here to help!

-Unfortunately, there are many factors that can lead to a tooth extraction in Denton, including:
+Unfortunately, many factors can lead to tooth extraction, including:

 - As preliminary preparation for dentures